★ BEST INVESTING TOOLS COMPARISON ★

 Can GuruFocus or The Motley Fool connect to my broker?

-GuruFocus includes a stock screener for finding investment ideas.
-The Motley Fool focuses on other analytical tools.
+GuruFocus has a stock screener for surfacing ideas; The Motley Fool doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with GuruFocus or The Motley Fool?